unDocUMeantIt/bash_script_skeleton/README.md

 bash_script_skeleton.sh -n <name of script>.sh -C -L GPLv3 -k
 ```

 The `-n` argument takes the name of the script without the path.
 I usually put all of my scripts in the same directory, so the default path is set in the configuration file, it can be overruled with `-p` if desired.
-You can also have the script written to one directory (e.g., a private cloud share) and have a symlink to `~/bin` created via `-l`.
+You can also have the script written to one directory (e.&#8239;g., a private cloud share) and have a symlink to `~/bin` created via `-l`.

 The `-C` arguments adds some stuff to the script skeleton to enable the use of a configuration file.
 The default path for those is also pre-configured and can be overruled with `-d`.
 The config file is named `<name of script>.conf` unless changed via `-c`.